raymondlu/super-animation-samples/README.md

 * Support rename animation sprite name, please refer to the help doc
 * Support replace animation sprite at runtime, please refer to the sample code
 * Support time event, please refer to the sample code
+* Super Animation Converter for HTML5 is available!!!

 Contact Me
 ------------------